flux-framework/flux-core/doc/man3/flux_periodic_watcher_create.rst

 DESCRIPTION
 ===========

-:func:`flux_periodic_watcher_create` creates a flux_watcher_t object which
+:func:`flux_periodic_watcher_create` creates a :type:`flux_watcher_t` object
-monitors for periodic events.
+which monitors for periodic events.
 The periodic watcher will trigger when the wall clock time *offset* has elapsed, and optionally again ever *interval* of wall clock time thereafter.
 If the *reschedule_cb* parameter is used, then *offset* and *interval* are ignored, and instead each time the